 Brian and Jane's son took his own life at the age of 19 years old.

-Chris was an amazing friend to so many, he was always out to help others whether they had dropped keys down a drain as he had an obscure tool that would get them out.
-Perhaps someone needed a lift back from somewhere or if they just needed somebody they could talk to, Chris was that person.
+Chris was an amazing friend to so many, he was always out to help others Whether someone had dropped keys down the drain, needed a lift back from somewhere or they just needed someone to talk to, Chris was that person.
 Chris was only fifteen whilst cycling to work, he spotted a man who had crashed his car on a dual carriageway, others were driving past narrowly missing him but without thinking, Chris was to the rescue!
 Chris helped to move his car off the dual carriage way and avoided other accidents.
 He then got back on his bike and carried on to work, like this was normal.
 It was only later that evening he told us, totally unassumingly.
 Since Chris has gone the world has not only changed for me, but also my family and friends.